mongodb/docs-cluster-to-cluster-sync/source/includes/fact-older-version-limitations.rst

 - You can't enable the ``enableUserWriteBlocking`` option in the ``/start`` request.

-- :ref:`SRV connection strings <connections-dns-seedlist>` for 4.4 source
-  clusters are not supported.
-You must use a :ref:`standard connection string
-  <connections-standard-connection-string-format>`.

 - You can't enable the ``createSupportingIndexes`` :ref:`sharding parameter
   <c2c-api-start-sharding>` with a pre-6.0 cluster.

 - Indexes with inconsistent specs or that are missing on some shards are not supported.
 To check for index inconsistencies, see :ref:`manage-indexes-find-inconsistent-indexes`.

+- For source clusters running MongoDB 4.4, :ref:`SRV connection strings
+  <connections-dns-seedlist>` are not supported.
+You must use a
+  :ref:`standard connection string
+  <connections-standard-connection-string-format>`.